RAHUL-art-create/WebHarvest/README.md

 3. Click "Extract"
 4. Use the tabs to view different types of content
 5. Copy, download, or preview the extracted code

+## Known Issues
+- Some frameworks may require specific conditions for detection
+- External script content may not be available due to CORS restrictions
+- Framework version detection might be limited in some cases